Norwegian news agency fights Russia blackout

 The Barents Observer already had problems with Russia in the past, he noted.

-Russian authorities had informally asked Norwegian ones to have them closed down back when they used to be linked to a Norwegian institute, Staalesen said.
+Russian authorities had asked Norwegian ones to close it down back when it used to be linked to a Norwegian institute, Staalesen said.

-And Russia had imposed a visa-ban on one of its former editors, Thomas Nielsen, he added.
+And Russia had imposed a visa-ban on one of its former editors, Thomas Nielsen, Staalesen added.

 Modern Russia does not like positive stories about gay men or stories about the rights of the Sami, a stateless people scattered across the region, including in Russia, Stephania Kulaeva, the director of ADC Memorial, a Brussels-based NGO, told EUobserver.